 The contention of the appellant that the demand notice is barred by limitation under Section 56 (2) of Indian Electricity Act 2003.
 There is judgment on the limitation period as per Section 56 (2) of Indian Electricity Act 2003 in the case of Civil Appeal No. 7235 of 2009 of Hon'ble Supreme Court in the case between M/s.
 Prem Cottex Vs. Uttar Haryana Bijli Vitran Nigam Ltd. & Others.
-This is not applicable in this case as the delay in issuing the bill was due to the case in the Court.
+This is not applicable in this case as the delay in issuing the bill was due to the case pending in the Court.

-In the case in hand, the appellant is well aware that the tariff applicable for them w.e.f.
-01-12-2007, and delay in raising the demand notice was only because of the cases pending in the Court and the appellant was also a party to this.
+In the case in hand, the appellant is well aware that the tariff applicable for this institution w.e.f.
+01-12-2007.
+The delay in raising the demand notice was only because of the cases pending in the Court and the appellant was also a party to this.
 The interest is a compensatory in nature to cover the financial losses suffered by the Licensee due to delay in raising the bills due to the Court case.

 It is also pertinent to note the order of the Hon'ble HC of Kerala in the case WP(C) No.2403 of 2022 between Kaithakkuzhy Educational Association Vs. KSEBL, in which the Hon'ble High Court of Kerala upheld the decision of this Authority in the petition No. P055/2021.
 The decision of this Authority in this case is that the Consumer is liable to pay the arrears with interest.
+This is also similar to that of this case and hence, the appellant is liable to pay the arrears with interest up to 10/2020.